googlecreativelab/obvi/README.md

 ## Browser Compatibility

 This component defaults to using the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
-If the browser does not support that, it will fall back on [Google Cloud Speech API](https://cloud.google.com/speech/) and the [RecordRTC](https://github.com/muaz-khan/RecordRTC) library.
+If the browser does not support that, it will fall back to [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) in order to capture audio on the client and post it to the [Google Cloud Speech API](https://cloud.google.com/speech/).
 Make sure to [create an API Key](https://support.google.com/cloud/answer/6158862?hl=en) and have the `cloud-speech-api-key` attribute (see above in Options) filled out in order to use this fallback.
+You can check the `supported` property of the button once it's loaded in to see if it has browser support.

 When the fallback is used, there will be no streaming speech recognition; the speech comes back all at once.